 - Your Local Citizens Advice or welfare rights unit can carry out a full benefits check for you.
 A range of useful information about benefits is available from their country-specific website pages:

-The Gov.UK website has a useful online benefits calculator to help you to work out what benefits you may be entitled to claim: www.gov.uk/benefits-calculators
+- The Gov.UK website signposts to independent online benefits calculators to help you to work out what benefits you may be entitled to claim: www.gov.uk/benefits-calculators

-Together for Short Lives has developed factsheets about personal budgets which can be accessed here.
 A personal budget is a sum of money that is made available to someone who needs support.
-The money comes from their local authority social care or education department or NHS and is allocated to the individual or family to spend on help and support to meet their assessed eligible needs and to achieve agreed outcomes.
+The money comes from their local authority’s social care or education department or the NHS and is allocated to the individual or family to spend on help, care and/or support to meet their assessed eligible needs and to achieve agreed outcomes.